kensnyder/moment-parseplus/README.md

 ### Handler Examples

 A handler is a function that receives the match array and should return a date object or a moment object.
+Two examples are below.

 #### Return a date object